RiazBhuiyanX/python-metrics-engine/README.md

 **Observations:**

-- Both modes tracked similarly until mid-simulation, after which Scaled shows more stability and smoother gains.
+- Both modes tracked each other pretty closely for the first half of the run.
+Around mid-simulation, the Scaled version started to pull ahead in stability (smoother gains) while All-In hit a few bumps.
-- All-In experienced more frequent drawdowns due to whipsaws (false momentum shifts).
+- The All-In mode saw sharper drawdowns due to whipsaws (false momentum shifts where it flipped direction at the worst time).
-- Scaled mode appears more resilient — it benefited from staying partially in the market, instead of flipping entirely on each signal.
+- Scaled mode proved more resilient — by staying partially in the market, it didn’t get whipsawed as badly and could smooth out the impact of false signals.

 **Conclusion:**
-Momentum signals can be noisy.
-A Scaled approach smooths out the effects of false moves, creating a more robust equity curve.
+Momentum signals can be **noisy** on short timeframes.
+A Scaled approach helps by softening the impact of head-fake moves, resulting in a more robust and steady equity curve.

 ---